Behemoth (band): Musical style and lyrics

+Controversy and legal issues

 In July 2007, the All-Polish Committee for Defense Against Sects distributed to many Polish officials a list of bands that allegedly promote Satanism and murder.
 Critics of this policy primarily see this as a violation of free speech.
 The list has not gone into effect, and Behemoth were allowed to play in Poland freely.
 In October 2014 this changed when Behemoth was banned from performing in Poznań.

 Nergal has repeatedly been on trial in Poland for tearing up the Bible in a 2007 incident.

 In May 2014, Russia expelled Behemoth for four to five years because of visa issues.

-In 2019, Nergal sparked controversy by posting a picture of himself wearing a "Black Metal against ANTIFA" t-shirt on Instagram.